ag-informatics/ag-informatics-seminar/assignments/README.md

 2. During your assigned timeslot, we will give you 20 minutes to provide an update, we will then spend the rest of the class in feedback discussion.

+3. You will receive peer feedback on your work after your presentation

 *Rubric Coming Soon.*

 **Upload your materials in Brightspace the Monday before our class @ 5pm.**

 # 5. Project Peer Feedback

-ou will provide templated feedback for each of your peers.
+You will provide feedback for each of your peers.
 I will share these with the presenter so these must be written in a constructive tone.

+*Instructions Coming Soon.*

 *Rubric Coming Soon.*

+**Upload your materials in Brightspace the Monday before our class @ 5pm.**

 # 6. Project Final Submission
 If you chose to build something this semester, I'll ask for a short report to accompany it overviewing your work.
 If you chose to write a paper, you can just submit the paper itself.

 *Rubric Coming Soon.*

+**Upload your materials in Brightspace the Monday before our class @ 5pm.**